ZacGeurts/UI_Assets/README.md

 Went with realistic.
 Not all images are from me yet.
 WIP<BR />
 I may be biased but I think mine is the best :D<BR />
 Replacing images from xmb\flatux and others so not all are mine yet.
 WIP<BR />
+I have avoid locations where copyright is enforced.
+Generally images of the packaging edited off the box, ebay postings, or sites that claim free for commercial use.
+This is not commercial.<BR />
 Replace them all if you want and do what you want with it.<BR />
 I do not know how yet to just add a new folder to the assets and periodically update when taking a break.<BR />
 <BR />